byu-cpe/ecen625/_pages/mini_lecture.md

     * Chapter 6 has a lot of information, so focus on the "Standard Types", "Arbitrary Precision (AP) Data Types", and "Global Variables".
     * You may want to discuss pointers briefly, but don't spend time on the interfaces, as we will cover "Chapter 8: Interfaces of the HLS Design" in a later lecture.

+If you aren't sure if a particular sub-topic is important to cover, please reach out to me and ask.

 **Note:** You are strongly encouraged to consult the textbook: [Parallel Programming for FPGAs](https://kastner.ucsd.edu/hlsbook/), which has many concrete examples of how these concepts can be applied to accelerating real-world algorithms.
 A portion of the grading scheme evaluates whether you have examples in your presentation.
 You don't have to use examples from this textbook, but it's a good place to start.